Could rheumatoid arthritis make you live a shorter life than other people?

 Smoking .
-This is a something you can control.
+This is something you can control.
 Smokers with RA are more likely to have lung inflammation and more aggressive RA.
 Smoking, with or without RA, can shorten your life expectancy by 10 years.
 Quit smoking or get help to quit.
 Stop smoking before age 40 to get the most benefit.

 Can You Change Your Risk?

-Your life doesn’t have be shorter if you have RA.
+Your life doesn’t have to be shorter if you have RA.
 You can raise your life expectancy by getting your disease activity under control.
 If you lower your disease activity and keep it low, you’ll have a better quality of life and may live longer, too.

 Take these steps:

 - Start treatment as early as possible.
 People who see a rheumatologist for diagnosis and treatment soon after they notice symptoms do better in the long term.
 The sooner you start treatment, the less damage RA can do.